mjackson/tree-shaking-react-router/README.md

 However, a quick inspection of the app's output bundle reveals that Babel's `inheritsLoose` helper appears twice.
 In fact, it will appear as many times as we have a `class` that can't be stripped from the output bundle. :/ This was the main advantage from using Rollup in our earlier trials.

+Note that we also don't have to use the `__DEV__` flag to strip the `static propTypes` in this case.
+This is an advantage over 2 when you must use statics for some reason.

 ### Conclusion

-If you ship a single bundle with Babel + Rollup and you want your library to be tree-shakeable, do NOT use `static` properties on any of your classes.
+If you ship a single bundle with Babel + Rollup and you want your library to be tree-shakeable, do NOT use `static` properties on any of your classes (2).

-If you must use `static`s, distribute your library as separate files instead and it will still be tree-shakeable but you'll have duplicate babel helpers in the output.
+If you must use `static`s, distribute your library as separate files instead and it will still be tree-shakeable but you'll have duplicate babel helpers in the output (6).